dachcom-digital/pimcore-toolbox/UPGRADE.md

 ### Theme
 The default theme section will be loaded, **only** if **no** `toolbox.theme.layout` has been defined.
-If you're using the `Bootstrap4` layout and is explicitly configured in your project, you need to adopt the config from toolbox core `config/theme/bootstrap4_theme.yaml`
+If you're using the `Bootstrap4` layout, and it's explicitly configured in your project, you need to adopt the config from toolbox core `config/theme/bootstrap4_theme.yaml`

-### Type Changes
-TBD

-### New Features
-TBD
+You also must configure `toolbox.calculators.*` explicitly, if you're using custom layout frameworks.

 ***